 Athènes, Αττική, Grèce

-I'm DEAL's Digital Communications Lead; looking to make this the finest Community Platform you've ever visited. 🌞
+I'm DEAL's Digital Platform Lead; working to make this the finest Community Platform you've ever visited. 🌞

 Get inspired, connect with others and become part of the movement.
 No matter how big or small your contribution is, you’re welcome to join!